atatarinov/gameOfLifeReact/README.md

-## This is John Conway's Game of Life using React/Redux
+## Welcome to John Conway's Game of Life using React/Redux

+## Setup

+npm install